AsierEHU/node-async-decorators/README.md

 Will execute the async function once under the same context.
 Context is composed by an array.
-Target sum funcion parameters do not count for the context.
+Target sum function parameters do not count for the context.

 ```ts
   import {buildOnce} from "node-async-decorators"